 A Customer Service tea member told me that it is firmer than the bestselling P-5 mattress (according to a Sleep Number team member).

-You Might Want To Consider This Mattress If:
+Who Might Want To Consider This Mattress:

-- You Sleep Hot.
+- People Who Sleep Hot.
 There is temperature-regulating technology built into the mattress top of the I-8 mattress.
 Outlast Technology (the same kind found in Slumber Cloud’s Dry Line Protector mattress protector) is designed to pull heat away from your body and re-distribute it during the night so you sleep comfortably.

-- You Are On A Budget.
+- People Who Are On A Budget.
 The I-8 retails at $3,499.99 for a Queen size mattress.
 This does include Sleep IQ Technology, but not a FlexFit adjustable base or other features.
 Sleep Number does sell one Queen mattress for less than $1,000 (the C-2) and several for under $3000, including the popular P-5 mattress.

 Most Common Pieces Of Praise

-Couples and partners seem to love Sleep Number beds for their dual air chambers and ability to adjust the firmness to your desire.
+Couples and partners seem to love Sleep Number beds for their dual air chambers and ability to adjust the firmness to their desire.
 A lot of couples found the I-8 was a really comfortable option that left both partners happy.